ABOUT THE GUNNISON SAGE-GROUSE:

 · Although the BLM does not have authority to regulate wildlife, the agency is authorized to manage the resources that make up the Gunnison Sage-Grouse’s habitat.

-· The EIS analysis area includes nearly 1.6 million acres of proposed critical habitat within federal, state, city, county, and private lands in Colorado and Utah.
-Over 600,000 acres of BLM-administered land within this area could be affected by the amendment.
+· The EIS analysis area includes more than 1.7 million acres of proposed critical habitat within federal, state, city, county, and private lands in Colorado and Utah.
+More than 638,000 acres of BLM-administered land within this area could be affected by the amendment.

 · Up to eleven land use plans could be amended through the current effort in order to provide consistent management of Gunnison Sage-Grouse habitat across Colorado and Utah for all included BLM-administered lands.